cfullelove/go-home-or-away/Readme.md

     ```

     Replace `C:\path\to\your\app` with the actual path to the directory containing the executable, and `your-ssh-proxy.example.com` with your actual proxy server.

+### Linux

+1. Place the `go-home-or-away` executable in a known location on your machine (e.g., `/usr/local/bin`).

+2. Make sure the executable has execute permissions:
+    ```bash
+    chmod +x /usr/local/bin/go-home-or-away
+    ```

+3. Edit your `~/.ssh/config` file and add an entry for your host:

+    ```
+    Host my-remote-machine
+      HostName internal.server.com
+      User your-user
+      # Use the Go app as the proxy command
+      # The %h and %p are automatically replaced by SSH with the HostName and port
+      ProxyCommand /usr/local/bin/go-home-or-away %h %p your-ssh-proxy.example.com
+    ```

+    Replace `your-ssh-proxy.example.com` with your actual proxy server.

 Now, when you run `ssh my-remote-machine`, `go-home-or-away` will automatically handle the connection for you.